timdream/simworker/README.md

 3. Native Web Workers will be recycled automatically, simulated Worker lived in IFRAME that can only be removed by executing `worker.terminate()` explicitly when you finish using Worker.
+4. IEs doesn't allow overwritten of `window.postMessage()`, so for a worker script to work in both native worker and simulated in IE, create a new variable at the very top of the worker script that points to the correct
+   function:
+   `var send = (typeof workerPostMessage !== 'undefined')?workerPostMessage:postMessage;`
+   and use `send()` instead of `postMessage()` within the script.

 # What it does